tbreuss/mithril-by-examples/examples/async-and-await-around-mrequest.md

 ---

 This example demonstrates the use of JavaScripts `async` and `await` keywords.
-In this case the keywords are used for the `oninit` lifecycle method and act as simple wrapper around Mithrils `m.request`.
+In this case the keywords are used for the `oninit` lifecycle method and act as simple wrapper around Mithril.js' `m.request`.
 The api request itself is surrounded by a `try...catch` block.
 Let's see the example.